Search 9 million+

 2. 2

 Generate slogans.
-Each theorem is summarized into a concise natural-language description ("slogan") by DeepSeek V3, converting formal LaTeX notation into searchable English text.
+Each theorem is summarized into a concise natural-language description ("slogan") by DeepSeek V3 to convert formal LaTeX notation into searchable text.

 3. 3